genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_charting.md

 @Datasource tradeDatasource: Datasource;
 ```

+## Fetching the data
-Now you will take care of fetching the data from the server and assigning it to the `chartOptions`.
+Now you will define how to fetch the data from the server and assign it to the `chartOptions`.

+Use the snippet below, where:

-You start by initializing data source with requested `resourceName` and fields that we want the data for.
+- We start by initialising the data source with the requested `resourceName` (`ALL-POSITIONS`) and the fields that we want the data for (`QUANTITY` and `INSTRUMENT NAME`).

-Then you request snapshot of the data and assign the result to `series` property of chart options.
+- Then we request a snapshot of the data and assign the result to the `series` property of chart options.

 ```typescript title="home.ts"
 public async connectedCallback()